David Kimhi: Commentaries

 Kimhi is known primarily for his biblical commentaries on the books of the Prophets.
 He also wrote commentaries on the books of Genesis, Psalms, and Chronicles.
 His biblical work mirrors his grammarian work, and focuses on issues of language and form as well as upon content.

 He explains words on the basis of their grammatical construction and their etymological development.
 His commentary also includes homiletic and philosophical material, niqqud (vocalization), rabbinic tradition of the reading, and literal meaning of the words.
 He also addresses key issues such as the authorship of the various books and the historical eras in which the prophets were active, as well as other historical and geographical questions.

 His commentary on Genesis tends toward the philosophical.
 He seeks out the ethical underpinnings of the stories, believing that they were not included in the text for purely historical reasons, but rather for their moral message.

 He makes extensive use of the ancient Targum translation of the text into Jewish Palestinian Aramaic attributed to Jonathan ben Uzziel, commenting on it and bringing variant readings.
 The commentary also includes a mystical interpretation of the Garden of Eden and the story of Cain and Abel.
 A similar, mystical interpretation by Kimhi can also be found in his glosses on the final chapter of the Book of Ezekiel, describing the Divine Chariot.
 When he does not understand a particular text, he follows the example of Rashi and writes, "I did not understand the reason why this story appears in this particular place," or "I did not find a proper reason for it."

+His work extensively influenced the "Metzudos" commentary by R. David Altschuler.